 Around here you have just the church and other building in the plaza which belongs to the Contrada.
 Contrada is a historical tradition in Siena.
 So the intention was to renovate it respecting the strong historical tradition, but also meeting contemporary standards of comfort.”

-Greg Salley, the Equity Residences Managing Director who discovered Marco’s building confirms that search for a modernized building to invest in was tough:
+Greg Salley, the Equity Residences Managing Director who discovered Marco’s building confirms that the search for a modernized building to invest in was tough:

 “Prior to finding this particular penthouse, we looked at a number of places throughout the old walled City.
 Many of them had challenges.
 Some of them were very chopped up in terms of the layout of the property.